 Anything else you can think of about the prejudice against Germans and/or Jews?

-JK: Because [the Washington Hebrew congregation] was so reform there was criticism that it was too Christian, that maybe we shouldn’t be so reform, maybe we should stick to the old ways.
+JK: Because [the Washington Hebrew congregation] was so Reform there was criticism that it was too Christian, that maybe we shouldn’t be so Reform, maybe we should stick to the old ways.
 At Washington Hebrew today the prayer books are in Hebrew.
 The kids learn Hebrew.
-They reverted.
-No man would wear a skull cap in those days, except for very orthodox Jews.
+No man would wear a skull cap in those days, except for very Orthodox Jews.
 And beards, you know, now it’s fashionable, as you can see (looking at Carl Lankowski, who sports one).

 This is interesting.
 It sounds like the Jewishness was accentuated as alternative to Germanness, which was not popular.

 JK: [Increased attention to Jewish identity] came after Hitler.
 Israel had become a state.
 People began to feel that maybe we shouldn’t have rejected so much.
 They then bent over backwards to pick up the loose ends.
 Before they dropped all this because you wanted to be part of the world.
 Men shaved—only in certain areas of New York did they, parts that were quite Orthodox.
 I don’t remember my father’s family.
 I somehow don’t think they were terribly Orthodox.

 How about your husband’s background.
 His name sounds German.

 JK: His family came from Poland.
 It was Klüger.
 When they came to America at Immigration evidently they changed it to Klieger.
 Close to Poland.
 They considered themselves German.
 Probably Northeast Germany close to the Polish area.